had2020/TerimalRtdm/README.md

 ## TerimalRtdm
-Ideomatic Rust Terimal Interface Library for CUIs
+Lightwight, Simple, Easy to read, Ideomatic Rust Terimal Interface Library for CUIs

 ## Why use it
 This framework provides many usful functions that abstract ACSI escape keys,